-Buying ethical means supporting brands who care about fair labor practices, and have high environmental and waste management standards.
+Buying ethical means supporting brands that care about fair labour practices, and have high environmental and waste management standards.
 It also means the fabrics feel wonderful and are free of harmful chemicals.
-Encircled’s three core fabrics for example – modal, tencel and bamboo – are all naturally-derived, biodegradable, and sustainably sourced from regenerative crops that do not use pesticides.
+Encircled’s three core fabrics for example – modal, tencel and bamboo – are all naturally derived, biodegradable, and sustainably sourced from regenerative crops that do not use pesticides.
 The dyes as well are free of harmful chemicals which makes them kinder on your skin, health, and the environment.

 Where does one start?
 Encircled notes that the journey to building a more ethical closet doesn’t need to be all or nothing – tossing your entire closet to replace everything at once isn’t the idea.
 Start by auditing your entire wardrobe, keeping only what you love and love to wear.
 Donate the rest, then invest in one needed item—an ethically- and well-made shirt or pair of jeans—and simply be mindful about future purchases.

 Choose fit over size, labels and numbers; with quality fabrics that will last, travel nicely and drape well.
 Launder with care, and your ethical and minimalist wardrobe will love you right back.